azaan-f/mtc-hoppr/README.md

 ### Sample Test Data

-Use the included DICOM file for testing:
-- Path: `Atelectasis/train/0b1b897b1e1e170f1b5fd7aeff553afa.dcm`
+For testing, you can use any valid DICOM file (`.dcm`), PNG, or JPG image.
+The application supports multiple image formats and will automatically convert them to DICOM format for analysis.

 ### Key Features to Highlight